matheusfillipe/wcofun.cli/README.md

 This will launch the proxy locally before wcofun search starts.

+### 2. Ubuntu's openssl 1.1.1f

-2. If you are on linux I've found out that this is due to the newer version of openssl that is somehow detected by cloudflare.
+If you are on linux I've found out that this is due to the newer version of openssl that is somehow detected by cloudflare.
 You can get ubuntu's 20.04 `libssl.so.1.1` from a ubuntu machine or from [here](http://archive.ubuntu.com/ubuntu/pool/main/o/openssl/libssl1.1_1.1.1f26).
 Extract the library from it, and launch wcofun setting `LD_LIBRARY_PATH` accordingly.

 ```bash
 mkdir libssl